All-for-Ireland League: Calamities unfold

 By 1915 with stalemate on the Western Front and the losses of the 10th (Irish) Division in the Dardanelles at Cape Helles, enthusiasm began to wane.
 O'Brien had warned a decade earlier of the resurgence of revolutionary nationalism evolving out of the sectarian basis of national action, subsequently erupting in the 1916 Rebellion.
 This was to have serious ramifications for Ireland's subsequent history.

 Despite his trenchant views up to 1914, on 13 June 1916 the AFIL's main opponent Joe Devlin chaired an AOH Convention in Dublin that approved the proposed partition of Ireland by 475 votes to 265.

 O'Brien suffered closure of his newspaper, the Cork Free Press in 1916 soon after the appointment of Lord Decies as Chief Press Censor for Ireland.
 Decies warned the press to be careful about what they published.
 Such warnings had little effect when dealing with such papers as the Cork Free Press.
-It was suppressed after its republican editor, Frank Gallagher, accused the British authorities of lying about the conditions and situation of republican prisoners in Frongoch internment camp.
+It was suppressed after its IRA editor, Frank Gallagher, accused the authorities of lying about the conditions and situation of IRA prisoners in Frongoch internment camp.

 Convention boycott

 Following the Easter Rising the Government's attempt in July 1916 to have Redmond and Carson agree on immediately introducing Home Rule, failed.
 The new Prime Minister Lloyd George proposed in May 1917, in what was a fifth attempt to implement Home Rule, that an Irish Convention, composed of representative Irishmen from all parties, should assemble to deliberate upon the best means of governing their country.

-The AFIL Party was asked to nominate representatives to the Convention.
-In reply O'Brien stated four essential conditions which first needed to be fulfilled if the Convention was to succeed.
+The AFIL Party was asked to nominate representatives to the convention.
+In reply O'Brien stated four essential conditions which first needed to be fulfilled if the convention was to succeed.
 He submitted a panel to the Cabinet limited to twelve leading representatives of the main bodies and parties involved.
 It was subsequently clear that such a prominent representation would not have separated without coming to agreement, but O'Brien's proposals were set aside.
 None of those he proposed were invited.
-Instead the ninety-five who agreed to attend in July were composed of nine-tenths representatives drawn from already elected representatives who had previously voted for the Home Rule partition settlement.
+Instead the ninety-five who agreed to attend in July were composed of nine-tenths representatives drawn from already elected representatives who had previously voted for the Home Rule settlement.

 Lloyd George appealed to O'Brien to attend, but under the circumstances both he and Healy declined, despite the fact that for thirteen years he had been calling for a conference of all parties to settle the Irish question.
 O'Brien believed that the conclave would make "a hateful bargain for the partition of the country under a plausible disguise".
 What was needed instead was not a "heterogeneous assembly ... but a small round-table of representative Irishmen".
 As early as 18 May Sinn Féin declined to send representatives, the Dublin Trades Council, the Cork Trade and Labour Council, the Gaelic and National Leagues also refused.

 The only constructive contribution which the Ulster delegates made to the Irish Convention was to propose in March 1918, the partition of Ireland with the exclusion of all of the province of Ulster.